Charles Van Riper: Biography

 A severe stutterer, Charles attended two institutes for stutterers, the Bogue Institute of Stammerers in Indianapolis and the Millard School in Milwaukee, but these institutions did little good; at the time, "nobody had actually taken the trouble to learn about stuttering, so nobody knew how to cure it".
-He subsequently joined a graduate program in speech pathology at Iowa, where he and other graduate students tried to develop "practical techniques" of a treatment for stuttering.
-These attempts proved successful, and after several years in Iowa, Charles received his Ph.D. in speech pathology.
+He subsequently joined a graduate program in speech pathology at the University of Iowa, where he and other graduate students tried to develop "practical techniques" of a treatment for stuttering.
+These attempts proved successful, and after several years in Iowa, Charles received his Ph.D. in psychology.